Rizzo’s slam among 5 Cubs homers, Chicago rips Bucs 17-8

 Hoerner elevated a low pitch to the center field batter’s eye in his first plate appearance at Wrigley Field.
 He drove in two more runs with a single in Chicago’s seven-run fifth.

-The 22-year-old infielder made his debut with the Cubs on Monday at San Diego after the team announced All-Star shortstop Javier Báez would be out of the season with a hairline fracture in his left thumb.
+The 22-year-old infielder made his debut with the Cubs on Monday at San Diego after the team announced All-Star shortstop Javier Báez would miss the rest of the season with a hairline fracture in his left thumb.
+Hoerner, who played at Double-A before joining Chicago, is hitting .350 with eight RBIs through his first five games.

+“To come here and contribute like he’s been doing, hopefully that continues for us,” Lester said.
+“He’s been a little bit of a spark plug.”

 Castellanos’ 26th homer, a two-run shot, tied his career high and was his 15th in 40 games with Chicago since arriving at the trade deadline from Detroit.
 He added his 50th double to tie for the major league lead.